quicwg/base-drafts/draft-ietf-quic-transport.md

 any implementation of this version of QUIC MUST expose the ability to perform the operations described in this section on a QUIC stream.

-On the sending part of a stream:
+On the sending part of a stream, application protocols need to be able to:

-- Attempt to write data, understanding when stream flow control credit ({{data-flow-control}}) has successfully been reserved to send the written data or possibly discovering that the stream has been closed because the peer sent a STOP_SENDING frame ({{frame-stop-sending}})
+- write data, understanding when stream flow control credit ({{data-flow-control}}) has successfully been reserved to send the written data or possibly discovering that the stream has been closed because the peer sent a STOP_SENDING frame ({{frame-stop-sending}});
-- Cleanly terminate the stream, resulting in a STREAM frame ({{frame-stream}}) with the FIN bit set
+- end the stream (clean termination), resulting in a STREAM frame ({{frame-stream}}) with the FIN bit set; and
-- Abruptly terminate the stream, resulting in a RESET_STREAM frame ({{frame-reset-stream}}), even if the stream was cleanly terminated previously
+- reset the stream (abrupt termination), resulting in a RESET_STREAM frame ({{frame-reset-stream}}), even if the stream was already ended.

-On the receiving part of a stream:
+On the receiving part of a stream, application protocols need to be able to:

-- Attempt to read data, possibly discovering that the peer has terminated the stream either cleanly or abruptly
+- read data
-- Abort reading of the stream and request closure, resulting in a STOP_SENDING frame ({{frame-stop-sending}})
+- abort reading of the stream and request closure, possibly resulting in a STOP_SENDING frame ({{frame-stop-sending}})

+Applications also need to be informed of state changes on streams, including when the peer has initiated, reset, or aborted reading on a stream; when new data is available; and when data on the stream is blocked due to flow control.

 # Stream States {#stream-states}